Cbyernus/SteamVR/The-JSON-File-(Lighthouse-Devices).md

 “name” : value.
 Valid members of the tracked object JSON file are described below, and a complete JSON file is presented at the end of the document as an example.

-**tip**: _Free source code editors like Notepad++ understand the JSON format and provide convenience features like syntax highlighting and code folding._
+**Tip**: _Free source code editors like Notepad++ understand the JSON format and provide convenience features like syntax highlighting and code folding._

 ## JSON Members